jeanbourgain8/jeanbourgain8.github.io/posts/Substack/Product/Code/System Maintenance/Deep Learning Setup.md

 sudo ./deviceQuery
 ```

-it should show something like this
+It should show something like this

 ```sh
 Device 0: Quadro M1000M